 Build Up Around Toilet Bowl

 When was the last time you gave the bowl a really thorough clean?
 If this isn’t cleaned properly you might experience a weak flush as water struggles to flow from the cistern and into the bowl.
-You’d be surprised how much dirt and debris can build up here.
+You’d be surprised how much dirt and debris can build up here and lead to your toilet not flushing properly.

 This problem is easy to solve.
 All it’ll take is some bathroom cleaning supplies, a brush and some time!
 Get in under the lip of the bowl where water flushes from with a brush and give it a good scrub.